 -Worked on a few shows from ’79-87 then nothing for a long time.
 Of those credited works they include; Dirty Pair, Giant Gorg and the Votoms Big Battle OVA.

--Studio’s 4b and 4c supposedly exist, but very little info on them.
+-Studio’s 4b and 4c supposedly exist, but there is very little info on them.

 Sunrise Studio Iogi: